-- 1 1 015 Milo Micago Progression

 AUTUMN SPRING SUMMER

 ı Know feeling words Know some names of fruit and vegetables Know rules around friendships

-ı Know humans must brush their teeth
+١ Know humans must brush their teeth

-Rights, different, same, rules, community/ies, feeling words, respect, listen, friend, safe, germs
+Rights, different, same, rules, community/ies, feeling words, respect, listen, friend, safe, germs closely with parents and other agencies to find out

-2 year progress check

-Look out for children who

-get extremely upset by

-certain sounds, smells or

-tastes, and cannot be

-calmed.
-Or children who

-seem worried, sad or angry

-for much of the time.
+2-year progress check Look out for children who get extremely upset by certain sounds, smells or tastes, and cannot be calmed.
+Or children who seem worried, sad or angry for much of the time.
 Work

-closely with parents and

-other agencies to find out